browserengineering/book/book/embeds.md

 [^html-image-decode]: There's also is an [HTML API][html-image-decode]
-    to control decoding, so that the web page author can indicate when to pay the cost of decoding.
+    to control decoding, so that the web page author can indicate when to pay that cost.

 [html-image-decode]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/decoding

-But because image decoding can be so expensive, Skia actually has several algorithms for decoding, some of which are faster but result in a worse-looking image.[^lossy] For example, just for resizing an image, there's fast, simple, "nearest neighbor" resizing and the slower but higher-quality "bilinear" or even "[Lanczos][lanczos]" resizing algorithms.
+But because image decoding can be so expensive, Skia actually has several algorithms for decoding to different sizes, some of which are faster but result in a worse-looking image.[^lossy] For example, just for resizing an image, there's fast, simple, "nearest neighbor" resizing and the slower but higher-quality "bilinear" or even "[Lanczos][lanczos]" resizing algorithms.

-[^lossy]: Image formats like JPEG are [*lossy*][lossy], meaning that
+[^lossy]: Image formats like JPEG are also [*lossy*][lossy], meaning that
     they don't faithfully represent all of the information in the original picture, so there's a time/quality trade-off going on before the file is saved.
-Typically these formats try to drop "noisy details" that a human is unlikely to notice, just like different decoding algorithms might.
+Typically these formats try to drop "noisy details" that a human is unlikely to notice, just like different resizing algorithms might.

 [lossy]: https://en.wikipedia.org/wiki/Lossy_compression